-Year(s) Non-U.S.
+Year(s) U.S. Non-U.S.

-2013 \$ 14 \$ 4
+2014 \$ 10 \$ 4

-2014 2015 14 4
+2015 10 4

-2015 14 5
+2016 10 4

-2016 13 5
+2017 9 5

-2017 13 5
+2018 9 5

-2018 - 2022 58 26
+2019 - 2023 39 25

 Benefits provided by the Company for certain hourly retirees are determined by collective bargaining.
 Most other domestic hourly retirees receive health and life insurance benefits from a multi-employer trust established by collective bargaining.
-Payments to the trust as required by the bargaining agreements are based upon specified amounts per hour worked and were \$6 million in 2012, \$6 million in 2011, and \$6 million in 2010.
+Payments to the trust as required by the bargaining agreements are based upon specified amounts per hour worked and were \$6 million in each of the years 2013, 2012 and 2011.
 Postretirement health and life benefits for retirees of foreign subsidiaries are generally provided through the national health care programs of the countries in which the subsidiaries are located.

-10. Income Taxes
+11. Income Taxes